trombiano1/aoc_2023/README.md

 Naive method is just fine, simple enough.

 #### Part 2
 Why would you not tell me every time it loops?!
-Everything becomes so much easier if that can be assumed...
+Everything becomes so much easier if that can be assumed...($O(N^2)$)